Community Leadership Diploma Program

-- Non-UNH Applicants must also request that their official transcripts from high school, GED equivalency, and any college programs be sent to Diploma Programs, Attention Senior Administrative Assistant, Thompson School of Applied Science, 291 Mast Road, Durham, NH 03824.
+- Non-UNH Applicants must also request that their official transcripts from high school, GED equivalency, and any college programs be sent to Diploma Programs, Attention Senior Administrative Assistant, Thompson School of Applied Science, 34 Sage Way, Durham, NH 03824.

 - An interview with the TSAS Assistant Director of Admissions is strongly suggested.
 Please contact Deb Pack at (603) 862-1025 to set up an interview.

 - Please inform the TSAS Admissions Office and/or the CoLead Program Chairperson if you are applying to the Diploma Program through one of the established partnership agreements with City Year NH, etc.